 Sharon Franke/CNN Underscored

-For boiling water for a quick cuppa, you can’t beat the Amazon Basics Stainless Steel Electric Kettle.
-It’s small and has a capacity of just 1 liter — or about 4 cups — but that’s enough to boil water for a few mugs or a typical pot of tea.
+For boiling water for a quick cup of tea, you can’t beat the Amazon Basics Stainless Steel Electric Kettle.
+It’s small and has a capacity of just 1 liter — or about 4 cups — but that’s enough water for a few mugs or a typical pot of tea.
 There are no settings on this kettle, not even one to keep water warm.
-However, it has a water window that’s clearly marked with maximum and minimum fill lines and a button that pops open the lid.
+However, it has a water window that’s marked with maximum and minimum fill lines and a button that pops open the lid.
 To turn on the kettle, you press a large plastic lever, which glows red until the water’s boiled.

 Alex Arpaia/CNN Underscored

-The Fellow wasn’t the fastest kettle we tested, but it performed well, heating water to a boil in about 6 minutes.
+The Fellow wasn’t the fastest kettle we tested, but it performed well, heating water to a boil in about six minutes.
 It was also quieter and emitted less steam than every other kettle we tested.
-The boil seemed to exude a level of calm that no other kettle was able to achieve, and it barely rumbled or shook when it reached the boiling point.
+The boil seemed to exude a level of calm that no other kettle could achieve, and it barely rumbled or shook when it reached the boiling point.
 While some kettles were very noisy and steamy during their heating process, the Fellow was nearly silent — a sort of jet-black water-heating spaceship.
-It also has a keep-warm feature that remains active for 60 minutes — one of the longest of any we tried.
+It also has a keep-warm feature that remains active for 60 minutes, one of the longest of any we tried.

 Of course, a big part of the appeal of this kettle is that its appearance will please design-minded users.
-The kettle itself comes in nine finishes (ten, if you count their Broccoli green collaboration with Great Jones).
+The kettle comes in 11 finishes (12, if you count the brand’s Broccoli green collaboration with Great Jones).
 Unlike other kettles, the Fellow Stagg EKG sits on a minimalist square heating element marked by two cleanly integrated circles.
 The leftmost circle is a small digitized screen that displays the temperature settings in the metric of your choosing (Celsius or Fahrenheit).
 During heating, it shows what temperature the kettle has already heated the water to, and after heating, it displays what temperature the remaining water is at.
-The circle on the right is a knob that powers the kettle on with a tap, and then spins to adjust to the desired temperature.
-Along the back of the heating element are two switches: One activates the keep-warm functionality, and the other toggles between temperature metrics (Celsius or Fahrenheit).
+The circle on the right is a knob that powers the kettle on with a tap and then spins to adjust to the desired temperature.
+Along the back of the heating element are two switches: one that activates the keep-warm functionality and another that toggles between temperature metrics (Celsius or Fahrenheit).

 Alex Arpaia/CNN Underscored